Burdekin Shire Council Chambers: History

 Burdekin Shire Council Chambers at Ayr was completed in 1922 as Ayr Shire Council Chambers, replacing an 1890s timber building destroyed by fire in 1919.
 The 1922 building was designed by local architect Frederick Smith and extended in the late 1930s.

 Ayr was established in 1882 to service the developing sugar-growing district on the Lower Burdekin River.
 In the early 1860s the land was taken up as pastoral runs, but during the second half of the 1860s and 1870s, following the introduction of the British Government's Sugar and Coffee Regulations of 1864, pastoral holdings on the Lower Burdekin gradually converted to sugar cultivation.
 By the late 1880s, four sugar mills had been established in the Burdekin.

-When local government was extended to all Queenslanders in 1879, with the passing of the Divisional Boards Act, the Lower Burdekin was included in Subdivision 3 of the Thuringowa Division, based in Townsville, while the area south of the Burdekin was included in the Wangaratta Division.
+When local government was extended to all Queenslanders in 1879, with the passing of the Divisional Boards Act 1879, the Lower Burdekin was included in Subdivision 3 of the Thuringowa Division, based in Townsville, while the area south of the Burdekin was included in the Wangaratta Division.
 The Lower Burdekin community became concerned that its problems were not being addressed by the Thuringowa Divisional Board, because board members from the district found it difficult to get to meetings in Townsville.
 An attempt to overcome these problems was made in September 1883 when the Lower Burdekin was included in Subdivision 2 and the remainder of the division within subdivision 1.

 Despite these boundary alterations the problem of distance from Townsville could not be overcome so easily.
 A petition seeking to have the Lower Burdekin made a separate division was unsuccessful; despite support from the Thuringowa Board, the Minister for Lands rejected the petition.
 A further petition prepared in 1884, pointing out that the population of 2,000 people centred on Ayr, was not acknowledged.
 To maintain pressure on the government, residents formed the Burdekin Delta Association and a further petition was successful.
 The Ayr Division was proclaimed in 1888 but comprised only land north of the Burdekin River.

 Board members were elected in 1888 and a reserve for a municipal chambers gazetted in April 1889, but lack of government funding combined with the devastating effects of the early 1890s depression, prohibited Ayr Divisional Board from erecting its own premises until 1895, when an office and board room were constructed.
 This building was damaged in 1903 by Cyclone Leonta, but was repaired.

-Under the Local Authorities Act of 1903 all Divisions in the State became Shires, and the Ayr Division became the Shire of Ayr.
+Under the Local Authorities Act 1903 all divisions in the state became shires, and the Ayr Division became the Shire of Ayr.

 In 1917 local architect Frederick Smith was engaged to design a strong room for safe storage of documents.
 Smith had been an articled pupil of the family firm of WG Smith and Sons, Architects in Townsville.
 He was employed by both the Queensland and Commonwealth Government as Clerk of Works, Ayr (1916–17) and District Supervisor, Ayr.
 His other buildings in Ayr included the Delta Theatre (1910) and the public hospital (1917).